robotic-esp/latexpresents/readme.md

 # LaTeX Presents
 This is a LaTeX presentation package that wraps Beamer with the goal of being:
  - Media friendly (images and video)
- - Quick and easy to use
+ - Quick and easy to use, especially for academic style presentations
  - Visually clean and simple

 The excellent [pdfpc](https://pdfpc.github.io/) program is highly recommended to present the resulting PDFs.

 The package uses the Beamer `frame` environment and defines [layouts](https://github.com/robotic-esp/latexpresents#layouts) for use within the frame.